 When it comes to financial aid, timing is everything!
-The FAFSA is available online starting on October 1 each year.
-For priority consideration, FIT encourages you to file the FAFSA by January 15 for the fall semester and by November 1 for the spring semester.
+For priority consideration, FIT encourages you to file the FAFSA by February 1 for the fall semester and by November 1 for the spring semester.

 If you are already an FIT student, note that you must file the FAFSA annually to be considered for need-based federal aid.

 Have you received an offer of financial aid?

 Types of Aid

 Federal financial aid resources include Pell Grants, Supplemental Educational Opportunity Grants (FSEOG), Stafford student loans, Parent Plus loans, and college work-study.

 In addition to federal financial aid, New York State residents may be eligible for a Tuition Assistance Program (TAP) grant or an Excelsior Scholarship.
 There is also the Senator José Peralta New York State DREAM Act award and the Educational Opportunity Program (EOP) for eligible New York State residents.

 Most types of grants, unlike loans, are sources of free money that generally do not have to be repaid.
 Grants can come from the federal government, your state government, FIT, or a private or nonprofit organization.

 You may be offered student loans as part of your financial aid eligibility.
 A loan is money that is borrowed and must be repaid with interest.

 If you are eligible for Federal Work-Study, you will receive funds in the form of a paycheck, based on hours worked at a job.